The Rotary Club of Twickenham upon Thames/ History of TuT Rotary

 1984: Meetings moved to Cabbage Patch with buffet for £1pp.
 Defibrillator presented to St John’s Ambulance

 1985: Richard Ward leaves TuT to start the new Kew Rotary Club.
-First donation to Princess Alice Hospice £500
+The first donation to Princess Alice Hospice £500

 1986: TuT receives District 114 Significant Achievement Award for involvement in Richmond Tertiary College’s Young Enterprise Scheme.
 Sports wheelchair is donated to “Hurricane Steve”.